WJWH/bytepump/README.md

 A small Ruby gem to efficiently splice the contents of one file descriptor to another, using Linux syscalls.

 ## What it does
 If you have two IO objects that are backed by a file, a socket or a pipe (basically anything with a file descriptor), this gem will define a method `splice_to` that will use the Linux `splice` syscall to copy the contents from one of your IOs to the other, while keeping the actual data copied out of the Ruby VM and so not triggering any GC.
-As such it works a bit like `IO#copy_stream`, but it always works in a nonblocking way, using a timeout where necessary and optionally calling a block whenever some data is written to the downstream socket.
+As such it works a bit like `IO::copy_stream`, but it always works in a nonblocking way, using a timeout where necessary and optionally calling a block whenever some data is written to the downstream socket.

 There are also a few helper methods to make "edge includes" simpler.

 ## Limitations
 * It only works on Linux distributions that have the `splice` syscall.
+* It only works on Ruby version >2.0, due to the GVL escaping funcions used.
 * It only works on IO objects that are actually backed by a linux file descriptor.
 So, a StringIO won't work.
-* Most Ruby (and C) methods that deal with IO do a lot of buffering.
+* Most Ruby (and C) methods that deal with IO do a lot of buffering, even on reads.
 Mixing this gem with most IO methods that read from a socket will lead to unexpected results.
 IO#sysread should be OK though.
 * There is currently not a method that allows for splicing a limited number of bytes, it reads all the way until EOF is reached.
 Maybe I will add it in a future release.

 ## Examples